exogen/django-adminbrowse/README.markdown

     $ pip install git+git://github.com/exogen/django-adminbrowse.git

+Then, add 'adminbrowse' to your `INSTALLED_APPS`:

+    INSTALLED_APPS = (
+        ...
+        'adminbrowse',
+    )

-**Note:** You'll need to copy the adminbrowse media files to your media directory after installation.
+Finally, copy the media files to the location from which your static files are served, and set `ADMINBROWSE_MEDIA_URL` to the corresponding location.
+Keep reading for details.

 Usage
 -----